JSQLParser/JSqlParser/README.md

 * Is there any need for a Java 7 JSqlParser build, or can we move on to at least Java 8? (https://github.com/JSQLParser/JSqlParser/issues/814)

 ## News
+* JSqlParser uses now Java 8 at the minimum
 * Released version **2.1** of JSqlParser
 * Released version **2.0** of JSqlParser
 * breaking **API** change: to support chained functions attribute type was changed to **Expression**